Akarsh711/DSA/README.md

      merge(l, m, r)
 ```

-The main Quesiton which personally confuse me is : how to understand recursion or recursive call?
+The main Quesiton is which personally confuse me is : how to understand recursion or recursive call?
 Ans : So, the best way of understanding is by using recursive tree (along with call stack personally recommended!)

 ## Here is Example